 1978: The Consortium for Burano Lace is founded by the city of Venice, its Chamber of Commerce, and the Andriana Marcello Foundation to “relaunch” lacemaking.

 1981: The Museum of Lace is created in the old Lace School building, organizing occasional special exhibitions and courses.

 1995: The Consortium is disbanded as a result of bureaucratic and administrative reforms, and the museum is closed for a long period of restoration and reorganization.

 2011: The Lace Museum reopens.
-About 27,000 visitors a year come to look at the 200-odd pieces of antique lace dating from the 16th to 19th centuries.
-Scholars can now consult the Archives of the former School, a trove of 100 years of documents recounting the resurrection of Burano lace.
+About 27,000 visitors a year come to look at the 200-odd pieces of antique lace dating from the 16th to the 19th centuries.
+Scholars can now consult the archives of the former Lace School, a trove of 100 years of documents recounting the resurrection of Burano lace.